micado-scale/ansible-micado/README.md

   - Step6: run ```4-stop-scaling-policy-stressng.sh``` to deactivate the monitoring/scaling components
   - Step7: optionally, run ```curl -s -X POST http://$MICADO_MASTER:5000/infrastructures/micado_worker_infra/scaleto/worker/1``` to scale MiCADO workers back to their minimal count

+  Optional steps for testing TOSCA submission of stressng:
+  - Step1: set the MICADO_MASTER variable to contain the IP of the MiCADO master
+  - Step2: run ```5-tosca-submit-stressng.sh``` to deploy the stressng service based on https://raw.githubusercontent.com/jaydesl/COLARepo/master/examples/stressng.yaml
+  - Step3: Edit ```policy-stressng.yaml``` and change the constant service name to include the id of the deployment (ie. SERVICE_FULL_NAME: '<app_id>_stressng')
+  - Step4: run ```2-start-scaling-policy-stressng.sh``` to activate the monitoring/scaling components.
+Observe the scaleup response.
+  - Step5: run ```8-tosca-update-stressng.sh``` to update the service and reduce the CPU load.
+Observe the scaledown response.
+  - Step6: run ```6-undeploy-with-id.sh <app_id>``` to remove the stressng service
+  - Step7: run ```4-stop-scaling-policy-stressng.sh``` to deactivate the monitoring/scaling components